DarkDevil-1/Discord.js-v12-Phoenix-BOT/README.md

 This is for adding reactions to a message if the channel id is present in this file

 [private-message.js]
-I have coded this file so that we can easily use it in index.js to send a dm reply if the author is replying in dm
+I have coded this file so that we can easily use it in index.js to send a Direct message reply if the author is Direct Messaging the bot